ujihisa/blogger.vim/README.md

 ### Put code to gist

-If you using git and github, you can put code to gist automatic.
+If you use git and github, you can put code to gist automatically.

 First, setup git.
-Access to [GitHub's account settings](https://github.com/account), and click **Global git config information**.
+Access [GitHub's account settings](https://github.com/account), and click "Global git config information".

-Then, type `git config` lines to your shell.
+Second, type `git config` on your shell.

-Last, add the following to your .vimrc:
+Then, add the following line into your `.vimrc`:

     let g:blogger_gist = 1

+Now you finished all preparations.
 Then write code like this:

+    below is a sample code.

         a
         a